finbourne/lusid-sdk-java-preview/sdk/docs/CalendarsApi.md

 <a name="getDates"></a>
 # **getDates**
-> ResourceListOfDate getDates(scope, code, fromEffectiveAt, toEffectiveAt, asAt, idFilter)
+> ResourceListOfCalendarDate getDates(scope, code, fromEffectiveAt, toEffectiveAt, asAt, idFilter)

 [EXPERIMENTAL] Get dates for a specific calendar